Montana-Code-School/Setup-Prework/README.md

 1. Open Spotlight Search (<kbd>Command</kbd> + <kbd>Spacebar</kbd>)
 2. Type Terminal and hit <kbd>Enter</kbd>
 3. Terminal App should open in its black and white glory
+4. You should be able to type next to the `$` sign.
+5. Paste following code<br>`xcode-select --install`<br>into your Terminal and pressing <kbd>Enter</kbd>
-4. Install [Homebrew](https://brew.sh/) by pasting the following code<br>`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`<br>into your Terminal and pressing <kbd>Enter</kbd>
+6. Install [Homebrew](https://brew.sh/) by pasting the following code<br>`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`<br>into your Terminal and pressing <kbd>Enter</kbd>
-* The magic should begin and a bunch of output gets printed to your terminal.
+7. The magic should begin and a bunch of output gets printed to your terminal.
-* Once the installation is done type `brew -v` and hit <kbd>Enter</kbd>
+8. Once the installation is done type `brew -v` and hit <kbd>Enter</kbd>
-* You should see `Homebrew 1.7.3` output (maybe with higher version number) in your terminal which means it has been installed successfully (if not try to repeat above steps).
+9. You should see `Homebrew 1.7.3` output (maybe with higher version number) in your terminal which means it has been installed successfully (if not try to repeat above steps).
+10. Now follow the steps in this [Gist](https://gist.github.com/ZenLulz/c812f70fc86ebdbb189d9fb82f98197e)

+If everything worked as expected your Terminal should look like the screenshot shown in the Gist.

+### Streamline GitHub

+[Add a SSH key](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to your GitHub account

 # TO BE CONTINUED...